 The Sapphire Preferred offers a 25% higher value for your points when redeemed for travel through the Chase Travel℠ portal.
 While the Sapphire Reserve offers a 50% higher value for the same travel redemptions.

-How to upgrade from Chase Freedom to Chase Freedom Unlimited
+How to product change from Chase Freedom to Chase Freedom Unlimited

 Chase allows you to request a product change among different Chase credit cards.
 This means you can have one Chase card and turn it into a different one, which would give you all the benefits of the new card while removing the features of the old one.
 Requesting a product change would also retain the credit history you’ve already built up on the old card.